Milwaukee Low Profile Headlamp Puts Alkaline Batteries To Bed

 We’ve been looking forward to the release of Milwaukee’s Low Profile Headlamp since we saw it at the New Product Symposium this past year.
 Unlike your clunky, alkaline-powered headlamps, this one runs on a rechargeable RedLithium USB battery.

 - Slim front profile

-- Strap is comfortable for bare heads and universal clips keep it from going anywhere on a hard hat
+- Comfortable strap on bare heads and universal clips keep it from going anywhere on a hard hat

 - IP54 rated

 - 6-foot drop-tested